4 Tips For Choosing The Best Professional Treatment For Your Acne

 • Moderate or inflammatory, including papules and pustules; and

-• Severe where nodules and cysts appear on the skin.
+• Severe cases where nodules and cysts appear on the skin.

 For mild acne, you may use over-the-counter products that contain salicylic acid and benzoyl peroxide.
 However, for inflammatory acne, you might be required to go with oral prescriptions.